dtreisman/ManagerScorecards/README.md

 The final statistic (xRuns Lost) can be defined as:
 > (max(xRuns<sub>hypothetical</sub>) - xRuns<sub>current</sub>) * abs(is_currently_pitching(0 or 1) - prob_new_pitcher)

 This methodology assumes that all relievers are available and no starters are available.
 For each situation, a pitcher is not considered available if they pitched earlier in the game.
-In the playoffs, values will not reflect starting pitchers that pitch in relief.
+In the playoffs, values will not reflect starting pitchers that are available to pitch in relief.

 This is currently the soft-launch/beta-test of the product.
 More methodology details will be updated in the coming weeks.